jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f45a5a7c49a8251f0bdb527
+id: 5f46fc57528aa1c4b5ea7c2e
-title: Part 76
+title: Part 77
 challengeType: 0
 ---

 # --description--

-Using the same style selector in the previous step, make the font size of the items and prices larger by using a value of `18px`.
+Changing the `bottom-margin` to `5px` looks great.
+However, now the space between the `Cinnamon Roll` menu item and the second `hr` element does not match the space between the top `hr` element and the `Coffees` heading.

+Add some more space by creating a class named `bottom-line` using `25px` for the `margin-top` property.

 # --hints--